-Jim McGuinness has been confirmed as the 2012 Donegal Person of the Year.
+Jim McGuinness was awarded Donegal Person of the Year 2012.

 A packed Mansion House in Dublin’s Dawson Street hosted the event with McGuinness, joined by his wife Yvonne, thanking the Association for the honour bestowed on him.